Duncan Stutterheim

-Duncan Stutterheim (born in 1971) is a Dutch entrepreneur who is best known as the founder of the Dutch event company ID&T.
+Duncan Stutterheim (born 5 September 1971) is a Dutch entrepreneur and sports executive.
+He is best known as the co-founder of the electronic music event company ID&T. Following the sale of ID&T in 2015, Stutterheim transitioned into cultural real estate development in Amsterdam, investing in properties such as the A'DAM Toren and Westergasfabriek.

+In March 2026, he was appointed to the Supervisory Board of professional football club AFC Ajax.

 Career

+1992–2015: ID&T

-At 18-years-old, Stutterheim founded a courier company.
-A year later in 1992, Stutterheim and friends Irfan van Ewijk and Theo Lelie organised a Hardcore house (gabber) party called The Final Exam in Utrecht, attracting 12,000 people.
-The success of that event led to the creation of ID&T, named for the initials of the three founders of the company, which became one of the largest organisers of dance music festivals in the Netherlands, responsible for festivals like Trance Energy, Tomorrowland, Sensation, Thunderdome, and Mysteryland.
+At 18 years old, Stutterheim founded a courier company.
+A year later, in 1992, Stutterheim and his brother Miles—alongside friends Irfan van Ewijk and Theo Lelie—organised a hardcore house (gabber) party called The Final Exam in Utrecht, which attracted 12,000 attendees.
+The success of the event led to the creation of ID&T, named after the initials of the founders (Irfan, Duncan, and Theo).
+Lelie departed the company immediately following the first event, leaving Stutterheim and Van Ewijk to manage the operation.

-In March 2013, Stutterheim sold 75% of the company to SFX Entertainment, a large American entertainment company.
-SFX paid 100 million dollars for ID&T.

-In April 2015 Duncan quit the ID&T company.
+Despite the death of his brother Miles in a car accident in 2000, Stutterheim continued to build ID&T into one of the largest organisers of dance music festivals in the world, developing event brands such as Trance Energy, Tomorrowland, Sensation, Thunderdome, and Mysteryland.

+In March 2013, Stutterheim sold a 75% stake in the company to the American entertainment conglomerate SFX Entertainment for $100 million.
+Citing severe exhaustion from managing 60 events a year, he formally departed ID&T in April 2015 to take a five-year hiatus from the events industry.
+That same year, the municipality of Amsterdam awarded him the IJ-prijs for his contributions to the city's cultural and economic profile.